Back to the full dot-point answer

 Each king sat as an ex officio member of the council of elders.

-What is personal privileges?Show answer
+What are personal privileges?Show answer

 Double rations at the syssitia, a personal guard of 300 hippeis (an elite unit of citizen warriors), and elaborate royal funerals (Herodotus 6.58 describes the practices).